polatengin/utah/README.md

 ### Console System Functions Use Cases

 - **Privilege Verification**: Ensure scripts have necessary permissions before execution
+- **Interactive Detection**: Determine if the script can display prompts and dialogs
+- **Environment Adaptation**: Adjust script behavior based on execution context (interactive vs automated)
 - **Security Checks**: Validate user permissions for sensitive operations
 - **Admin Scripts**: Build installation and configuration scripts that require root access
-- **Conditional Logic**: Execute different code paths based on privilege level
+- **Conditional Logic**: Execute different code paths based on privilege level and interactivity
-- **Error Prevention**: Fail gracefully when insufficient privileges are detected
+- **Error Prevention**: Fail gracefully when insufficient privileges are detected or when prompts can't be shown
-- **User Guidance**: Provide helpful messages about required permissions
+- **User Guidance**: Provide helpful messages about required permissions and execution context

 ### Security Best Practices

 - **Always check privileges** before performing system-level operations
+- **Check interactivity** before showing prompts to avoid script hangs in automated environments
 - **Fail early** if required privileges are not available
+- **Provide alternatives** for non-interactive execution (defaults, environment variables, config files)
-- **Provide clear error messages** when privilege checks fail
+- **Provide clear error messages** when privilege checks fail or when interactivity is required but not available
 - **Use `console.isSudo()`** instead of assuming user permissions
+- **Use `console.isInteractive()`** before displaying prompts or dialogs
 - **Document privilege requirements** in script comments and usage instructions
+- **Test scripts** in both interactive and non-interactive environments

 ### Technical Notes